The Wilderness Center (Ohio): Education

 TWC offers other programs for schools, family, youth and adults such as turtle days, salamander and snake hikes, monarch butterfly tagging, family astronomy programs and bimonthly nature hikes.

-TWC's interest clubs include astronomers, backpackers & dayhikers, birders, botanizers, cavers & climbers, Family Nature Club, fly fishing enthusiasts, geocachers, geologists, nature photographers, needle crafters and woodcarvers.
+TWC's interest clubs include astronomers, backpackers & dayhikers, birders, geocachers, nature photographers, and woodcarvers.
 These groups offer trips, speakers and other events in their interest areas.

 The Wilderness also hosts a weekly science and nature podcast called Wild Ideas – The Podcast, where staff members and guests discuss various topics particularly related to the season.
 The first episode was posted on March 27, 2009.
 Wild Ideas – The Podcast is found on iTunes and most other podcast hosting websites.

 Conservation and land stewardship

 TWC currently has almost 3,000 acres of land under its protection.
 The main 650-acre tract is in the southwest corner of Stark County, where the headquarters is located.
 TWC owns an additional 870 acres in 6 counties, and holds conservation easements on additional 1,500 acres.
 All of TWC's properties have a land management plan that includes a Wetland Mitigation Bank.

 The Wilderness Center is approved to offer stream mitigation under its in-lieu fee agreement with the U.S. Army Corps of Engineers Huntington District and the Ohio Environmental Protection Agency.